WHAT ARE AQUATIC INVASIVE SPECIES?

 Aquatic invasive species (AIS) are aquatic organisms non-native to the local ecosystem and whose introduction causes, or is likely to cause, harm to the environment, human health and the local economy.
 Their presence threatens the diversity and abundance of native species, the ecological stability of infested waters, and any commercial, agricultural, aquacultural, and recreational activities dependent on such waters.
 Fourteen AIS have already entered Canandaigua Lake, the most familiar is the Zebra mussel.
 There are many other AIS, such as Hydrilla, found in nearby waterways that could easily be transported to our lake on boats and trailers and have the potential to cause severe harm to Canandaigua Lake.

 WHY WE MUST STOP THEM FROM ENTERING OUR LAKE.
 Introduction of further AIS could substantially degrade the lake ecosystem, thereby adversely affecting the local economy, drinking water, tourist industry, and quality of life.
 Boat inspections at launch sites have shown that about 25% of the watercraft used in the lake were just previously used in other bodies of water.
-To substantially reduce the risk, the Canandaigua Lake Watershed Association is working with many partners, including the Watershed Council and Finger Lakes PRISM on a comprehensive AIS Initiative for Canandaigua Lake, which includes 4 areas of focus.
+To substantially reduce the risk, the Canandaigua Lake Watershed Association is working with many partners, including the Watershed Council and Finger Lakes PRISM on a comprehensive AIS Initiative for Canandaigua Lake, which includes full-time placement of Watercraft Stewards at the lake’s tow busiest launch sites, the Canandaigua Lake State Marine Park and the DEC Woodville boat launch.

 Need more information on our AIS Programs?
 Use these helpful documents.